 Grilled Polenta and Balsamic Mushrooms

-Polenta, arugula, slivers of Parmesan cheese, and juicy portobello mushrooms are drizzled with a warm balsamic sauce.
-This is a sophisticated and budget-friendly vegetarian dish.
+For a sophisticated and budget-friendly vegetarian dish, polenta, arugula, slivers of Parmesan cheese, and juicy portobello mushrooms are drizzled with a warm balsamic sauce.

 Wild Rice with Mushrooms and Parsley